percona/k8spsmdb-docs/docs/sharding.md

 !!! note

-    To remove a shard with the Operator you must first delete all application (non-system) collections from this shard.
+    The Operator will be able to remove the shard which contains no application (non-system) collections.

 ## Checking connectivity to sharded and non-sharded cluster